-The information reflects only the LIFE OrgBalt project beneficiaries' view, and the European Climate, Infrastructure and Environment Executive Agency is not responsible for any use that may be made of the information contained therein.
+The information reflects only the LIFE OrgBalt project beneficiaries' view, and the European Climate, Infrastructure and

 © Biedrība "Baltijas krasti" Photo: A.Gaidis, J.Ivanovs, SIA "KIDDIN"

 ABOUT LIFE OrgBalt

 Climate change is one of the greatest environmental, social and economic challenges of our days and the warming of the climate system is unequivocal.
 Greenhouse gas (GHG) emissions caused by human activities are the most significant driver of the observed climate change since the mid-20th century.